This week in the Rock Your Life Community I got a great question from one of my members, MaryLou Rea.

 2: Skipping Meals

-One of the MOST important parts to seeing results is fueling your body often and with the correct balance of nutrients.
+One of the MOST important parts to seeing results is fueling your body often, and getting in tune with your hunger and fullness cues.

-The other thing that will mess you up when you don't eat is you'll be more likely to play that mental game with yourself like, I didn't have lunch, so this piece of chocolate cake is NBD.
+The other thing that will mess you up when you don’t eat is you’ll be more likely to play that mental game with yourself like, I didn’t have lunch, so this piece of chocolate cake is no big deal.
+Nothing wrong with treats, but when you’re in that cycle of “skip-reward” it’s not doing you any favors.

 And skipping meals also sets you up for cravings -because your body just needs energy, and reaching for the fastest source of it, sugar, is a handy way to get some.
 But that has consequences, as you know.